jlcodingprojects/minesweeper-solver/README.md

 ## Mine Sweeper solver

 Features:
- - Use screen capture to detect board
+ - Uses screen capture to detect board
- - Automatically click on all safe/dangerous squares
+ - Automatically click on safe/dangerous squares

 Highlights:
- - Can solve solutions which require 2 clues rather than just 1
+ - Can solve solutions which depend on multiple clues
    - No support for more than 2 clues yet
  - Combinatoric yield
    - Extension method to return all combinations of a certain length of items in a list
    - This is used to check the various possible solutions for a given clue and calculate whether each state is valid
- - Proxy matrix class
+     -
-   - Layer above the base matrix representation to temporarily alter various values
+ - Matrix interface
+   - Stores and enumerates tiles
+   - Has default implementation which simply stores the tiles
+   - Has proxy implementation which intercepts requests for tiles and can temporarily replace them with a different value
      - Used when evaluating possible solutions to calculate the state without messing with the actual matrix data

 ![cropped](https://github.com/user-attachments/assets/ebec2e77-e4bc-4c7f-bc9e-4b8e8744a7d2)

 ### Todo